NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 For hyperopt we have implemented k-folding cross-validation.
 This method works by refitting with the same set of parameters several times (k times) each time leaving out a partition of the datasets.
-By using this method we reduce the bias associated with a particular choice of the datasets to leave out while at the same time, refitting with the same set of parameters, allow us to assess the stability of the particular combination of hyperparameters.
+By using this method we reduce the bias associated with a particular choice of the datasets to leave out, while at the same time, refitting with the same set of parameters allows us to assess the stability of the particular combination of hyperparameters.

 Implementation in ``n3fit``